JavascriptMick/supanuxt-saas/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+## Config
+### .env
+Most of the .env settings are self explanatory and are usually secrets.

+### Trial Plan
+If you want a 'free trial period' set initialPlanName to an appropriate plan name in the DB and initialPlanActiveMonths to a positive value.
+If you don't want a free trial, set initialPlanName to an appropriate 'No Plan' plan in the DB and set the initialPlanActiveMonths to -1.

 # Steps to Create
 This is what I did to create the project including all the extra fiddly stuff.
 Putting this here so I don't forget.